Conor Opdebeeck-Wilson’s practice focuses on competition law and regulatory affairs.

 Conor joined the firm in 2014.

-Google in European and national investigations and litigation including the European Commission’s Google Shopping investigation and Google’s subsequent appeal to the General Court, and Google’s acquisition of Fitbit (named “Merger Control Matter of the Year – Europe” by Global Competition Review).
+Google in European and national investigations, litigation, and antitrust and regulatory compliance programs including in the Google Shopping investigation and subsequent appeals, Google’s acquisition of Fitbit (named “Merger Control Matter of the Year – Europe” by Global Competition Review), and the CMA’s Privacy Sandbox investigation.

 NVIDIA in merger proceedings before the European Commission leading to the unconditional authorization of its $6.8 billion acquisition of Mellanox.